This is pretty much the original framed shot. I cropped in a little bit, but this is all of the hummer the photo captured.

 “I’ve never had a student die.
 It’s been hard.”

-He had gone to the family’s house and prayed with Nathan’s dad.
-He prayed three words and couldn’t pray anything else because of his emotions.
+He went to the Nathan’s house and prayed with Nathan’s dad.

-“I have been praying for the students coming to the service,” I said.
+"I have been praying for the students coming to the service.”

 "There are so many people praying.”